Summary

 The scope and nature of change depend upon the objectives set and the results obtained.
 The organization engagement includes a continuous loop of:

-• analyze the opportunities and environment,
+• Analyze the opportunities and environment,

-• decide what actions to take,
+• Decide what actions to take,

-• act,
+• Act,

-• evaluate results,
+• Evaluate results,

-• learn, and
+• Learn, and

-• adjust strategies, processes, systems, and other components.
+• Adjust strategies, processes, systems, and other components.

 Action creates results.
 If you aren’t willing to act, someone else will be.
-Failure to act means you accept the consequence caused by someone else.
+Failure to act means you accept the consequences caused by someone else.
 It is better to act than to surrender control to outside forces.

 Embrace Success